Roadwork On Highway 108 And More Local Highways

 Caltrans has work scheduled this week that will delay travel in Tuolumne and Calaveras Counties.

-On Highway 108 up in Confidence, from North Tuolumne Road 6 miles to Oddfellow Road, drainage cleaning and inspections will limit traffic to one lane.
-The work is scheduled between 8am and 3:30pm Tuesday through Friday and will delay traffic 10-minutes.
+On Highway 108 in East Sonora, from Via Este Road one mile to North Sunshine Road, shoulder work will limit traffic to one lane.
+The work is scheduled between 7am and 3:30pm on Wednesday and will delay traffic 10-minutes.

-Further up Highway 108 at Old Strawberry Road to Strawberry East one-way traffic control for utility work will delay traffic 10-minutes on Wednesday.
-The work is planned between the hours of 8am and 2pm.

-Roadwork on Highway 4 in Douglas Flat, specifically for the mile in the area of Main Street on Tuesday and Wednesday will delay traffic for five minutes.
-The shoulder work is scheduled between the hours of 7am and 5pm.
+Drainage work on Highway 4 above Forest Meadows, specifically between Northwood Drive and two miles further up to Horseshoe Drive on Monday through Friday will delay traffic for ten minutes.
+The work is scheduled between the hours of 8:30am and 3:30pm.

-Utility work on Highway 26 for a half mile in the area of Vista Del Lago on Tuesday and Wednesday will delay traffic for five minutes.
+On Tuesday work on Highway 49 for one mile from the North Fork Calaveras River Bridge to Springs Hill Road will delay traffic for ten minutes.
 The utility work is scheduled between the hours of 7am and 5pm.

-More utility work on Highway 49 for a half mile in the area of Center Street in Mokelumne Hill Tuesday through Friday will delay traffic for ten minutes.
-The utility work is scheduled between the hours of 7am and 5pm.
+Also on Tuesday Highway 49 at Highway 108 and the Montezuma Road Railroad near Chinese Camp utility work will limit traffic to one lane and cause 10-minute delays.
+The work is scheduled between 7am and 5pm Tuesday through Friday.